PimousDev/JavaUtils/README.md

 tools for your needs, copy content of `bin/etc/defaults.env` to your newly created file `.env`, remove unecessary lines and modify the remaining ones as you want (Usually `MAIN_CLASS` and `MAIN_CLASS_TEST` properties);

+> **For [VSCode](https://code.visualstudio.com/) users:** To make environment
+> file editing easier, a specially created extension adding Language support,
+> Intellisense and hovers for javautils environment files is present in
+> workspaces containing your `.vscode`. **It is currently only available as a
+> local workspace extension.** If you opened your java project's folder, you
+> can install it from your extensions pane in workspace recommandations'
+> section.

 #### Utilities
 Place extracted files in your source code while keeping packages.
 Read their